UBC-MDS/dsci_522_group14/doc/final_report.md

 consultation with medical professionals.

-The full data set was sourced from the UCI Machine Learning Repository (Dua and Graff 2017), and can be found [here](https://archive.ics.uci.edu/ml/datasets/Maternal+Health+Risk+Data+Set).
+The full data set was sourced from the UCI Machine Learning Repository (Asuncion and Newman 2007), and can be found [here](https://archive.ics.uci.edu/ml/datasets/Maternal+Health+Risk+Data+Set).
 A .csv format of the data can be directly downloaded using [this link](https://archive.ics.uci.edu/ml/machine-learning-databases/00639/Maternal%20Health%20Risk%20Data%20Set.csv).